 A prototype machine for coating copper anodes with stabilized lithium metal powder (SLMP) will be made by May 2015.
-General Capacitors LLC along with AME/FSU will be providing the Senior Design group 16 with a budget of \$2000.
-There are a couple of possible prototypes in mind, every tentative prototype, however, will must meet the constraints listed below.
+General Capacitors LLC. is providing the Senior Design group 16 with a budget of \$2,000.
+There are a couple of possible prototypes, every tentative prototype, however, will must meet the constraints listed below.
 Thorough research on powder metallurgy will be done to be able to understand and reproduce experimentation on the SLMP.

-- The budget given by General Capacitors is \$2000 - The lithium powder is to cover the total surface area of the flat battery's anode - The area will be varied from 5-12 cm (width) and 5-25 cm (length) - Lithium coat must have a uniform layer of 10m with 20% fluctuation in thickness - One coating process under 10 minutes - The metallic lithium content of the powder needs to be at least 98% - Working with the lithium powder must be done in a dry environment - AME dry room is 0.5% humidity - o Lithium reacts explosively to H2O
+- The budget given by General Capacitors is \$2,000 - The lithium powder is to cover the total surface area of the flat battery's anode - The anode dimensions will vary from 5-12 cm (width) and 5-25 cm (length) - Lithium coat must have a uniform layer of 150μm with 20% fluctuation in thickness - One coating process under 10 minutes - The metallic lithium content of the powder needs to be at least 98% - · Working with the lithium powder must be done in a dry environment - AME dry room is 0.5% humidity - Lithium reacts explosively to H2O